djeada/Parallel-And-Concurrent-Programming/notes/02_multithreading.md

 ## Multithreading

-Multithreading is a method of achieving concurrency by creating several threads within a single process.
-It is important to note that parallelism is not guaranteed by multithreading.
+* Multithreading is a way of achieving concurrency in software development.
+* It involves creating multiple threads within a single process to execute tasks concurrently.
+* Multithreading does not guarantee parallelism.

 ### Thread pool vs On-demand thread

-To reduce creation costs, a thread pool pre-spawns threads.
-Threads are created once rather than multiple times.
+* Two ways to create threads in multithreading are: using a thread pool or on-demand thread spawning.
+* Thread pool pre-spawns threads to reduce creation costs, while on-demand thread spawning reduces resource wastage.

-In contrast, on-demand thread spawning reduces the waste of resources spent by idle prespawned threads.
-On the other side, it might cause the program to slow down when the threads are needed.
+* On-demand thread spawning may slow down the program when threads are needed.

 ### Worker threads

-In multithreading, we typically have one main thread that initiates all other threads.
-These new threads are referred to as "worker threads."
-They are named thus because they are waiting for a job and only do the task when it is allocated to them by someone else.
-To regulate and limit the number of worker threads, you may wish to employ a thread pool.
+* In multithreading, one thread initiates all other threads, known as worker threads.
+* Worker threads only perform tasks when allocated to them by another thread.
+* To regulate and limit the number of worker threads, a thread pool can be employed.

 A web server process, for example, receives a request and assigns it to a thread from its pool for processing.
 That thread obeys the main thread, completes the task, and returns to the pool.
 Until then, the main thread is free to do anything it wants.

 ### Advantages of threads over processes

-1. Responsiveness: If a process is splited into threads, when one thread completes its execution, its output may be used instantly.

-2. Faster context transition: The time it takes to switch between threads is shorter than the time it takes to move between processes.
+1. Multithreading has several advantages over using multiple processes, such as:
+    - Better responsiveness.
+    - Faster context transitions.
+    - Improved resource sharing.

-3. Resource sharing: Code, data, and files can be shared across all threads within a process.
+2. Code, data, and files can be shared across all threads within a process.

 ### Challenges with multithreading

-The irony is that most multithreading challenges are coming from its biggest advantage.
-Threads are favored over processes because they share state with one another, making communication simple.
-This fact is also the reason for most common challenges when dealing with multithreading.
+* Multithreading challenges arise from the fact that threads share state with one another, making communication simple.
+* The most common challenge when dealing with multithreading is data race.
+* Data race happens when the result of a multithreaded program depends on the order in which threads are executed.
+* This is because threads switch preemptively, meaning that you don't control when they switch, and a switch may occur at an inconvenient moment.
+* When multiple threads use the same resources, data race becomes increasingly dangerous.
+* Mutex and semaphore are mechanisms developed to prevent data race.

 #### Data race